visipedia/newt/README.md

-# benchmarking_representation_learning
+# Benchmarking Representation Learning for Natural World Image Collections

-Benchmarking Representation Learning for Natural World Image Collections
+Source code for reproducing the experiments in the paper.